stopipv/isdi/README.md

 schema.
 Then place the new schema in `schema.sql` by updating the `clients_notes` table.

 ## Debugging tips
-If you encounter errors, please file a [GitHub issue](../../issues/) with the server error output (or send it as an email to <havron@cs.cornell.edu>).
+If you encounter errors, please file a [GitHub issue](../../issues/) with the server error output.
 Pull requests are welcome.
-Inspect apps on the device manually if you cannot resolve a failure.

 #### Android tips
 In the terminal of the computer, run `adb devices` to see if